 '''

-ocamlopt -output-obj -o camlcode.o unix.cmxa other .cmx and .cmxa files cc -o myprog C objects and libraries \ camlcode.o -L'ocamlc -where' -lunix -lasmrun
+ocamlopt -output-complete-obj -o camlcode.o unix.cmxa other .cmx and .cmxa files cc -o myprog C objects and libraries \ camlcode.o C libraries required by the runtime, eg -lm -ldl

 '''

-Warning: On some ports, special options are required on the final linking phase that links together the object file produced by the -output-obj option and the remainder of the program.
-Those options are shown in the configuration file Makefile.config generated during compilation of OCaml, as the variable OC\LDFLAGS.
+Warning: On some ports, special options are required on the final linking phase that links together the object file produced by the -output-obj and -output-complete-obj options and the remainder of the program.
+Those options are shown in the configuration file Makefile.config generated during compilation of OCaml, as the variable OC_LDFLAGS.